Notes on migrating a Bluesky account

 [secret key]

-Public Key (DID Key Syntax): share or publish this (eg, in DID document)
+Public Key (DID Key Syntax): share or publish this (e.g., in DID document)

 did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY

-[!warning] Keep the secret key safe, whoever has control of this key can take over your account
+[!WARNING] Keep the secret key safe.
+Whoever has control of this key can take over your account.

 $ goat account plc add-rotation-key --token [via mail] did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY